-Situated in the 450-acre splendour of Mote Park, Maidstone's largest park with its magnificent woodland and a 30-acre lake, Audley Mote House Retirement Village is a luxury development of 100 cottages and apartments near the village of Bearsted, just a short drive from Maidstone Town Centre.
+Situated in the 450-acre splendour of Mote Park, with its magnificent woodland and a 30-acre lake, Audley Mote House Retirement Village is a luxury development of 100 cottages and apartments near the village of Bearsted, just a short drive from Maidstone Town Centre.

 In order to help make moving as stress-free as possible, Part Exchange and other services are available on all our properties, click here to find out more.

-If you would like to see more of Mote House, or view our retirement properties, we are happy to show you around.
+If you would like to see more of Audley Mote House we are happy to show you around.
 To book a visit, simply call us.
-The Marketing Suite is open daily from 9am to 5.30pm
+The Sales Office is open daily from 9am to 5.30pm

 Below is a Video Tour of Mote House